Fire on British-linked ship put out after Houthi strike in Gulf of Aden

 The Houthis have repeatedly launched attacks on vessels around the Red Sea over Israel’s war on Hamas in Gaza, although they have frequently targeted ships with tenuous or no clear links to Israel, endangering shipping on a key global trade route.

-A second series of UK and US air strikes, carried out at the start of the week, appears to have done little to deter rebel action.
+A second series of UK and US air strikes, carried out at the start of the week, appears to have done little to deter their action.

 On Saturday, UK Maritime Trade Operations also reported a vessel 780 nautical miles east of Hafun, Somalia, was also approached by a small craft with four people.